npryce/learn-you-a-kotlin/README.md

     * talk about lack of a "new" keyword -- classes look like, and can be used as, functions
     * talk about listOf vs Arrays.asList -- Kotlin stdlib has lots of useful collection methods
     * talk about lack of return type when Unit
-    * Now all of our Session clients are Kotlin we can inline the copys, except for withPresenters, which we can make vararg
+    * Now all of our Session clients are Kotlin we can inline the 'copy's, except for withPresenters, which we can make vararg
     * Now the copy invocations don't need testing
     * Move withPresenters methods out of class into extension ... much nicer in Kotlin, yeah?
     * Explain extension functions in more detail ... syntactic sugar for static methods
     * Move withPresenters into SessionTests where it is used to illustrate convenience extensions
-    * Talk about top level functions
+    * Talk about top-level functions
     * Rename test to `illustrate convenience extension methods` and talk about names
     * run the tests, check diffs, talk about diffs, checkin
   * Slots